 Home

-Steven G. Medema is the George Family Research Professor in the Department of Economics at Duke University, the Associate Director of the Center for the History of Political Economy, and a Research Associate in the School of Law.
-He was previously University Distinguished Professor of Economics, President’s Teaching Scholar, and Director of the University Honors and Leadership Program at the University of Colorado Denver.
+Steven G. Medema is the George Family Research Professor in the Department of Economics at Duke University, the Director of the Center for the History of Political Economy, and a Research Associate in the School of Law.
+He was previously University of Colorado Distinguished Professor of Economics, President’s Teaching Scholar, and Director of the University Honors and Leadership Program at the University of Colorado Denver.
 He received his B.A.
 (Economics) from Calvin College in 1985 and his Ph.D. in Economics from Michigan State University in 1989.

 Contact